 Generally, however, some effective ways to refute sex crimes charges can involve arguing that:

-• The allegations are false because the interaction was between consenting adults or it never happened.
+- The allegations are false because the interaction was between consenting adults, or because it did not happen as alleged.

-These arguments can be supported by a number of different tactics, only some of which can include:
+These arguments can be supported by a number of different tactics that can include:

 It depends.
 Whether or not you will have to register as a sex offender will hinge on:

-Virginia law requires registration as a sex offender for various types of sex crime convictions,1 including (and not at all limited to) convictions for:
+Virginia law requires registration as a sex offender for various types of sex crime convictions, including (and not at all limited to) convictions for: